guusj/books/Warbreaker_BrandonSanderson.md

 She yawned.
 The interrupted sleep schedule left her bleary-eyed and tired.
 The completely empty days didn’t help either. _If only there were someone to talk to._ But servants, priests, and scribes were all locked into their formal roles.
 That accounted for everyone she interacted with.
 Well, except _him_.
 Could she even call that interacting?
 The God King appeared to enjoy looking at her body, but he’d never given her any indication that he wanted more.
 He simply let her kneel, those eyes of his watching and dissecting her.
 That was the sum total of their marriage.
-The servants finished putting out her dinner then lined up by the wall.
+The servants finished putting out her dinner, then lined up by the wall.
 It was getting late—almost time for her nightly bathing. _I’ll have to eat quickly_, she thought, sitting at the table. _After all, I wouldn’t want to be late for the evening’s ogling._
 - - -
 A few hours later, Siri stood bathed, perfumed, and dressed before the massive golden door that led into the God King’s bedchamber.
 She breathed deeply, calming herself, anxiety bringing her hair to a pale brown.
 She still hadn’t gotten used to this part.
 It was silly.
 She knew what would happen.
 And yet, the anticipation—the fear—was still there.
 The God King’s actions proved the power he had over her.
 One day he would take her, and it could come at any time.
 Part of her wished he’d just be done with it.
 The extended dread was even worse than that first single evening of terror.